Sebastián Vizcaíno: The Californias

 One result of Vizcaíno's voyage was a flurry of enthusiasm for establishing a Spanish settlement at Monterey, but this was ultimately deferred for another 167 years after the Conde de Monterrey left to become Viceroy of Peru and his successor was less favorable.
 A colonizing expedition was authorized in 1606 for 1607, but was delayed and then canceled in 1608.

 Japanese relations

 In 1611, Vizcaíno carried a Japanese delegation led by Tanaka Shōsuke from Mexico back to Japan.
 In an ambassadorial capacity, Vizcaíno met with the shōgun Tokugawa Hidetada and his father, the retired first shōgun, Tokugawa Ieyasu, founder of the Tokugawa dynasty.
-However, diplomacy soured due to Vizcaíno's disregard of Japanese court etiquette.
+However, diplomacy soured due to a rumor that the Spanish intended to use the Japanese Christian minority to overthrow the shogunate and take control of Japan.
 After taking his leave in 1612, he surveyed the east coast of Japan and searched for two mythical islands called Rico de Oro and Rico de Plata.
 Failing to find them, he returned to Japan.

 In 1613, Vizcaíno accompanied the Japanese embassy led by Hasekura Tsunenaga to Mexico.
 In Acapulco, Vizcaíno was seriously injured in a fight with the Japanese, as recorded by 17th-century Aztec historian Chimalpahin in his journal, "Annals of His Time".
 The Japanese entourage continued to Mexico City, and embarked a ship at Veracruz bound for Europe.